 The course will focus primarily on clinical reasoning, problem solving and trauma focused care within a case study format.

 The BRC is aimed at all health care providers who may find themselves involved in the rehabilitation of a severely burnt patient.
 It will supplement existing clinical knowledge in the management of trauma patients with specific aspects and additional challenges associated with a burn injury.

 A manual, outlining all aspects of the physical and psychosocial rehabilitation of the severely burnt patient, will be distributed approximately three weeks before the course.
 It is extremely important that the manual is read and studied prior to attending the day.

 On the day there are is a short lecture highlighting important aspects of the biopsychosocial burn rehabilitation.
 This is reinforced by small group interactive learning and skill stations, with demonstrations and discussion with experts.

 On successful completion of the BRC, the candidate will receive an official certificate.

-Please complete the registration form and either fax or email to the Secretariat office:
+Please complete the registration form and email or post to the Secretariat office: